ilg-physics-ucsb/physics6-manual/6BL/Lab2.md

 :::::: Question
 1. What is the tension in the string?
 Use the formula $\text{Tension} = T = mg$.
-Record the value in the "Tension (N)" column.
+Record the value in the &ldquo;Tension (N)&rdquo; column.
 Show your work.

 2. What is the speed of the wave you calculate from your observed values of tension ($T$) and linear mass density ($\mu$)?
-Record this value in the "Velocity (m/s)" column.
+Record this value in the &ldquo;Velocity (m/s)&rdquo; column.
 Show your work.

-3. What is the fundamental frequency of the system using the velocity and length?
-Record this value in the "Fundamental Frequency (Hz)" column.
+3. What is the fundamental frequency of the system, based on the velocity and length?
+Record this value in the &ldquo;Fundamental Frequency (Hz)&rdquo; column.
 Show your work.

 :::Note
 This calculated fundamental frequency, and the ones you will calculate for System 2 and 3,  provide an idea of where to expect to see the first standing wave patterns in the videos.